californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Jail time with work release (depending on county)

-If the offender gets another DUI within this time frame, penalties will be harsher.
+If the offender gets another DUI within this time frame, penalties will most likely be harsher.

 How Long Does a DUI Stay on Your Record in California?

 Typically, a DUI in California remains on a party's record for ten years.
-Under California penal Code 1203.4, parties can petition to have this charge removed or expunged if the driver completed probation and did not serve time in prison.
+Under California Penal Code 1203.4, parties may petition to have this charge removed or expunged if the driver completed probation and did not serve time in prison.

 • The name of the person involved in the record, unless said person is a juvenile